 Love isn’t just an emotion.
 It isn’t just something we feel toward things and beings that make us happy.
 I emphasize that because it bugs me when people try to take the emotion out of it entirely; the emotion of love is a true and legitimate access point to it.
 But it just barely scratches the surface of what love is.

-Metaphysically speaking, love is the next layer of consciousness beyond cognition.
-Love completes a cycle of evolution from the undifferentiated awareness of God, through the fully subjective and cognitive self-identity of the human person, and back to the source as the unitive “transubjective interbeing” of I AM.
+Metaphysically speaking, to use the terminology I developed for The Peasant and the King, love is the next layer of consciousness beyond cognizance.
+Love completes a cycle of evolution from the undifferentiated pure awareness of God, through the fully subjective and cognitive self-identity of the human person, and back to the source as the unitive “supersubjective interbeing” of I AM, or Consciousness itself.

 To put it crudely for sake of brevity, the material universe exists in a state of pure awareness, of atoms interacting with other atoms without any trace of self-reference, sort of like how your body interacts with its environment while you’re in dreamless sleep.
 Beginning with the simplest biological life, and into the plant and animal kingdoms, we see the gradual evolution of systems that produce a local experience of self-aware sentience: awareness of awareness.

 In complex animals, and especially humans, sentience is further refined by what is basically a second loop in the neural feedback chain.
-Whereas sentience describes the first loop that produces a basic self/environment polarity, cognition is our awareness of sentience: awareness of awareness of awareness!
-With cognition, there is not just the sense of self and capacity for feeling that comes with sentience, but the capability to create ideas and thoughts about the self and its feelings.
+Whereas sentience describes the first loop that produces a basic self-environment polarity, cognizance is our awareness of sentience: awareness of awareness of awareness!
+With cognizance, there is not just the sense of self and capacity for feeling that comes with sentience, but the capability to have ideas and thoughts about the self and its feelings.

-Another complication that comes with cognition is that it roots its sense of the self in the organism’s sentience, which blinds it to the pure awareness on which sentience is based.
-Cognition is essentially a three-layer cake that doesn’t recognize its first layer, which is problematic because it is this first layer of consciousness, pure awareness, that connects the cognitive being with everything else in the material universe.
+Another complication that comes with cognizance is that it roots its sense of the self in the organism’s sentience.
+We as cognizant humans are literally looking at a reflection of the world as it appears in the neurological mirror of our sentience.
+This also tends to blind us to what is outside that mirror, and thus to the full scope of pure awareness on which sentience is based.
+Cognizance is essentially a three-layer cake that doesn’t recognize its first layer, which is problematic because it is this first layer of consciousness, pure awareness, that connects the cognizant being with everything else in the material universe.
 This is the reason for that familiar sense of isolation, from which arises many self-centered pleasures and joys but also pain and fear and ultimately, a sense of mortality that is absolute and final.
 Panic ensues, and all the uniquely human craziness that needs no elaboration.

-Love is the invitation to step beyond cognition, to step back from the airtight sense of self defined by cognition as if to watch it from above, and observe THAT.
+Love is the invitation to step beyond cognizance, to step back from the airtight sense of self defined by cognition as if to watch it from above, and observe THAT.

 To become aware of your awareness of awareness of awareness, and see definitively that your cognition machine is part of the environment it observes, is to see yourself and the world as God would see yourself and the world: a unity.
 It’s really that simple.

 You don’t need to know all that stuff about layers and feedback loops and all to get it either.
-You just have to learn the techniques that enable you to step back and beyond your thoughts and see the self/other divide as a creation of your cognition.
+You just have to learn the techniques that enable you to step back and beyond your thoughts and see the self-other divide as a creation of your cognizance.
 Love is that lack of separation.

-As a cognitive being, you can then take that wisdom back to the the cognitive realm and share it with those loved ones trapped in their own nets.
+As a cognizant being, you can then take that wisdom back to the the human realm and share it with those loved ones trapped in their own nets.
 That’s how the liberation of love spreads.